BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdm2excelnewtasksteps.md

 ## Run the Task

-To run the task, right-click a file in your PDM vault, go to **Tasks**, and select the task you just created.
+To run the task, right-click a file in your PDM vault, go to **Tasks**, and select the task you just created:

+- **You will be prompted to choose which configuration to process**.
+- If you checked **Export All Configurations BOMs** in the task setup dialog, the user input will be ignored.

 <p align="center">
   <img src="/images/step7.png" alt="Run the PDM2Excel Task" />